rroethof/roethof.net/content/posts/2025/11/hands-on-or-handcuffed/index.md

 I am not a checklist-clipper.
 I am not a man of corporate obligation.
 My motivation is technology, freedom to build and secure; principles clashing daily with the new direction.

 Since a big megacorp took over, our lean MSP became a small cog in their massive bureaucratic wheel.
-The focus shifted to the public sector—governments, semi-governments, and the rule-enforcers who thrive on control.
+The focus shifted to the public sector, governments, semi-governments, and the rule-enforcers who thrive on control.

 Management now seems to think anyone can maintain the platform.
 Give the guy a Zabbix training and apparently a monkey can run it.
 Sure,have fun rebuilding Galera with your monkey when replication breaks at 3 a.m.
 (No offense Bas 😏)